Configuration Reference

 avro | .avro | Schema embedded in each file. |

-SQL Server transaction log mode
+SQL Server tlog mode

 Set cdc_mode: tlog to read directly from the SQL Server transaction log via sys.fn_dblog without requiring CDC setup on the source.